TrumanH/e-shopping/README.md

 * Use `redux` as a centric global store to manage global states.(Though also experimented `Context` in primeval version)
 * Used `redux slice` and `redux saga` to implement functionalities and workflows of global states.
 * Use firebase as persistence layer and authentication solution.
+* Use Serverless Lambda(Netlify Function) to implement server-side of stripe payment.
 * Integrated stripe as payment solution.
 * PWA enabled.

+## Set up
+Install netlify:
+`npm install netlify-cli -g`
+Use netlify to run app in your local:
+`netlify dev`

+## Strip Credit Card Payment Configs
+We can test payment workflow use a test credit card:
+* Card number: 4242 4242 4242 4242
+* Date: any date lagger than current

 ## Live demo
 Live demo to have fun with: https://jocular-dolphin-4299ed.netlify.app